Mark Fritz

 This 90s-style retro page is the official archive of Mark Francis Fritz, author, investigative journalist &

-Pulitzer Prize-winning war correspondent.
+Pulitzer Prize-winning war correspondent

-Marx, Fritz und Engels: Pulitzer Prize-Winning War Correspondent Mark Fritz poses on East Berlin's Alexanderplatz in 1990.
-The statue of Marx and Engels was nearly erased after German unification as the West tried to eliminate Stalinist iconagraphy.
+MARX, FRITZ AND ENGELS: Pulitzer Prize-Winning War Correspondent Mark Fritz poses on East Berlin's Alexanderplatz in 1990.
+The statue of Marx and Engels was nearly erased after German unification as the West tried to eliminate Stalinist iconography.
 But the statue survives, a testament to the power of familiarity over ideology.

 East Berlin as German unification looms like a promise and a threat.
 Berlin correspondent Mark Fritz strolls the boulevard of broken screams.
 Chris Clark. photo.

 A Soviet-built tank sits flattened while Kuwaiti oil fires blacken the sky.
-It's April 1991, Iraq has surrendered and I'm on the road to pillaged lKuwait City, bootleg Billy Idol booming as drops of oil fall like rain.
+It's April 1991, Iraq has surrendered and I'm on the road to pillaged Kuwait City, bootleg Billy Idol booming as drops of oil fall like rain.
 Photo by Mark Fritz.

 Petra, the ancient city of overlapping civilizations in Jordan, virtually empty in 2003 because of the war in neighboring Iraq.
 Journalist Mark Fritz, is pictured.

-PERMANENT DEADLINE: By Journalist Mark Fritz,
+PERMANENT DEADLINE: By Mark Fritz,

 Tony and Dorothy Fritz, my late parents, cruise Manhattan months before the World Trade Center is erased.
 I filed for the Boston Globe from Hoboken, the perfect ground-level view of Ground Zero.
 You could feel the heat and smell incinerated concrete as the buildings blackened the sky and burned to the ground.
 Anthony Fritz Jr. and Dorothy (Horvath) Fritz were both WWII veterans.
-Photo by journalist Mark Fritz.
+Photo by Mark Fritz.

 Road to unity: An East German couple fuels up as German unification looms.
 Massive unemployment and sharp cultural gaps have been a drag not just on the united Germany's economy, but the world's.
 My obit on unification day, by Mark Fritz, AP staff writer: